-We explore the robustness of the previous findings to the use of a larger VAR, which includes, in addition to the four variables above, the permanent component of the copper price, total private investment and the real exchange rate.
-Given the fiscal rule in place, whereby the government is allowed to spend a fraction of the increase in copper revenues valued at copper's "permanent" price, it is natural to order that price before government purchases, which are now ordered second in the VAR.5 Figure 2 displays the estimated IRFs to a government purchases shock using the larger VAR.
+We explore the robustness of the previous findings to the use of a larger VAR, which includes, in addition to the four variables above, real copper price, total private investment and the real exchange rate.
+Given the fiscal rule in place, whereby the government is allowed to spend only the fraction of the increase in copper revenues considered to be permanent, it is natural to order that price before government purchases, which is now appearing in second place in the VAR.
+Figure 2 displays the estimated IRFs to a government purchases shock using the larger VAR.
 The corresponding multipliers are shown in Table 2 The picture that emerges is, qualitatively and quantitatively, very similar to that obtained using the small VAR.
 Note that investment also rises in response to the increase in government purchases, suggesting a role for that variable complementary to that of consumption in generating the large GDP multiplier.
 That amplification effect is likely to be partially offset by the real exchange rate appreciation, which should dampen the growth of aggregate demand.
 The pattern of the deficit response estimated using the large VAR is also very similar, suggesting again a deficit increase on impact.